Tim-Maes/Tim-Maes.github.io/_posts/2025-11-07-dotnet-mappers-in-2025.md

 ### What is Facetting?

 Think of a **diamond**.
-The whole stone is your domain model—it contains everything about the entity.
+The whole stone is your domain model, it contains everything about the entity.
 But when you view it from different angles, you see different **facets**: specific views that show only what matters from that perspective.

 **Facet (noun):** *"One part of an object, situation, or subject that has many parts."*